S-Makeev/ten-thousand/README.md

 -Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.
 -Handle zilch
 -No points for round, and round is over
+-Accounts for proper banking
+-Implemented zilch functionality if the last roll doesn't score points.

 ## Links and Resources